xexyl/md-tests/README.md

 # Purpose of this repo

-The purpose of this repo is to test getting umlauts and other diacritics to work with GitHub markdown files - as well as other funny things noticed.
-It seems that in this repo umlauts do work but in another they do not in all cases.
+The purpose of this repo is to test markdown / html features in markdown documents.
+Initially this was made to try and get umlauts and other diacritics to work with GitHub but it's been expanded for other tests as well.
+It seems in this repo umlauts do work but in another they do not in all cases.

-Meanwhile using `rdiscount` locally at least when trying to centre links it just shows the raw markdown rather than the html.
-Maybe it's `rdiscount` or maybe it's the way markdown works.
+Using `rdiscount` locally when trying to centre links it just shows the raw markdown rather than the html.
+This appears to be a markdown limitation itself if the GitHub failure to do this as well is a valid indication (which it seems to be).

-Progress might or might not be made and this might or might not be worked on at different times depending on other things going on.
+Progress / additional tests will be made in time depending on other things going on and if any tests need to be made.
+As I discover what works and what does not I'll update the sections below on what's known not work and what is known to work.

 ## What's known so far to _NOT_ work